8 Reasons You Don’t Have a Flat Belly—That Aren’t Diet and Exercise

 You’re taking steroids

 Perimenopausal women taking steroids to combat hormonal changes are especially at risk for extra weight gain, according to Dr. Nusbaum.
 Not only does fat distribution change during “the change” itself, but steroids used to rebalance hormones can also cause extra fat deposits specifically in your stomach area, according to the Hospital for Special Surgery.
 This excess fat storage also applies to people using steroids for other health issues, such as inflammation, Dr. Nusbaum says.
-Find out exactly how long you need to hold a plank to flatten your belly.

 You’re taking antipsychotics or antidepressants

 Antipsychotics and antidepressants are also known to cause significant weight gain, which could result in a less-than-flat belly, says Dr. Merino.
 She explains that they are some of the worst offenders when it comes to medication-related weight gain because they can affect insulin levels (more on that later).
 But, she says, it really depends on the specific type of drug.
-Read about the 8 things stomach doctors do to beat belly bloat.

 You’re taking insulin